Short-term rental management insurance that covers every booking

 AirCover does not cover the management company's professional liability for booking errors or misrepresentation, workers comp claims for cleaning and maintenance staff, or guest data breach costs.
 These exposures require separate commercial policies.

-STR registration, permitting, and insurance requirements are set by cities and counties, not states.
+STR registration, permitting, and insurance requirements are set by cities and counties.
 Some states (FL, AZ) preempt local STR bans, limiting what municipalities can restrict.
-Others (NY, HI, TN) enforce state-level registration or licensing.
 Management companies must verify compliance per jurisdiction for each managed property, because two cities in the same state can have opposite rules.

 Carriers price STR management GL above long-term residential because transient guests cycle through without knowing amenity hazards, emergency exits, or property layout.
-Properties with pools, hot tubs, and docks carry an additional severity multiplier that affects both GL and umbrella pricing.
+Amenity-heavy properties carry an additional severity multiplier that affects both GL and umbrella pricing.

 Source: STR and hospitality insurance underwriting guidelines